VCP-dev/Unity-WebGL-testing-tool/README.md

 Get the tool here : https://vcp.itch.io/webgl-tester-for-unity

 Currently for windows only.
-Requires node js to be installed on your machine
+Requires node js to be installed on your machine. ( Contains node js bundled along with the tool for those who don't have it in a separate build )

 Features available:
    - Allows you to test your webgl builds locally using node js